Project

 I'll add this to the next developer meeting.

-Updated by javanthropus (Jeremy Bopp) 15 days ago
+Updated by javanthropus (Jeremy Bopp) about 2 months ago

 Considering a parallel, the manpage for the fseek(3) function clearly states that the effects of ungetc(3) are undone on successful calls to fseek(3).